paulsump/song_desk/README.md

 # TODO logic

-- fix Love Me Forever
+- fix Don't Make Me Over at the end of verse weirdnes
 - fix over plays note duration for bass
   Life In The Ghetto
   Love Me Forever